History – Senior Club

 Amid the great upheavals of Irish political and social life after the famine and towards the latter years of the 19th century, there came a revival of Gaelic culture, sport, language and traditions.
 A meeting in Hayes’ Hotel, Thurles on 1st November 1884 gave birth to the one organisation among many that would flourish best, and to the present day the GAA remains one of the great movements of modern Irish history.
 In the years that followed its foundation, the Gaelic Athletic Association permeated throughout the country with the establishment of clubs, competitions and county structures.

-In the years that followed, the legendary ‘Rabbit’ Morgan emerged one of the great Killoe and Longford players of that time.
-He featured on the county team between 1904 and 1907 and scored seven points as they beat Westmeath 1-13 to 1-12 in 1907.
-Morgan also played a major role in the championship successes between 1905 and 1916.
+In the years that followed, the legendary ‘Rabbit’ Morgan emerged one of the great Killoe and Longford players of the era.
+He featured on the Longford county team between 1904 and 1907 and scored seven points as they beat Westmeath 1-13 to 1-12 in 1907.
+Morgan also played a major role in Killoe's championship successes between 1907 and 1916.

-Jimmy Quinn was a member of the Longford team that won the first Leinster Minor title in 1929 and Dinny Hughes was a sub on the All-Ireland Junior winning side of ’37.
-The Junior League and Championship were won in 1931, when Dromard were beaten in the championship final and Mullinalaghta in the league decider after a replay, eventually decided in 1933.
-In 1939 Killoe won the Junior League defeating O’Connells in the final.
-The team in that final was: B. Corrigan, J. Hughes, J. Mollaghan, P. McCormack, J. Quinn, J. Canavan, M. Lennon, J. McGuire, B. Tynan, J. Canning, E. Hughes, H. Hughes, James McGuire, P. Lennon and J. Bratten.
-They beat Mostrim in the championship final the following year but the title was subsequently awarded to Mostrim on account of two ineligible players in the Killoe lineup and despite beating Ardagh in the 1949 final, an objection due to the late appearance of the Young Emmets team on the pitch resulted in the title being rescinded.
-In 1951 Killoe won the Junior for a second time beating Clonguish and returned to senior football, but were to revert back to junior ranks in the following years.
+During this period, Jimmy Quinn was a member of the Longford team that won the first Leinster Minor Championship in 1929 and Dinny Hughes was a sub on the All-Ireland Junior winning side of 1937.
+In 1939 Killoe won the Junior League defeating Carrickedmond O’Connells in the final.
+The team was: B. Corrigan, J. Hughes, J. Mollaghan, P. McCormack, J. Quinn, J. Canavan, M. Lennon, J. McGuire, B. Tynan, J. Canning, E. Hughes, H. Hughes, James McGuire, P. Lennon and J. Bratten.
+Killoe went on to beat Mostrim in the Junior Championship final the following year in 1940, but the title was subsequently awarded to Mostrim on account of two ineligible players in the Killoe lineup.
+Killoe withdrew from the Senior Football Championship in 1946 & 1947 to focus on Junior activity in those years.
+The club was not affiliated in 1948 but was back in action the following year and beat Ardagh St. Patricks in the 1949 Junior Championship final, but an objection due to the late appearance of the Young Emmets team on the pitch, resulted in the title being rescinded.
+In 1951 Killoe won the Junior Championship title (with no objections this time) beating Clonguish in the final and were promoted to senior football from 1952, but would revert back to junior ranks from 1954 to 1957.

-In 1957 Killoe won the Junior Championship and returned to senior football once again.
+In 1957 Killoe won the Junior Championship and returned to Senior grade from 1958.
 Billy Morgan was the outstanding Killoe footballer of that era.
 Son of the legendary ‘Rabbit’ he won a Monaghan championship for Ballybay in 1952 and was a member of the Longford Junior team that won the Leinster title a year later.
 In 2000 he was named on the Longford Team of the Century.

-Killoe’s return to senior football in 1958 precipitated a period of prominence that would yield two league titles and a championship.
-They lost the Leader Cup (senior league) decider to Longford Slashers in 58, though they exacted revenge the following year.
-The rivalry with Slashers was a particular feature of those years and the town side overcame Killoe in the championship final replay of 1959.
-When the same sides met again the county final the following year, Killoe reversed the result and claimed their first senior championship in 45 years.
+Killoe’s return to senior football in 1958 precipitated a period of prominence that would yield two Leader Cup titles and a Championship.
+Killoe lost the Leader Cup decider to Longford Slashers in 1958, but exacted revenge the following year by winning the title and the Leader Cup for the very first time in 1959.
+The rivalry with Longford Slashers was a particular feature of those years and the town side overcame Killoe in the championship final replay of 1959.
+When the same sides met again the Senior Championship final in 1960, Killoe Young Emmets reversed the result and claimed the clubs first senior championship title in 45 years.
 The occasion and achievement is now an important part of local folklore as the men of 1960 earned an iconic standing in the parish.
-Billy Morgan captained the side (who were the first winners of the Sean Connolly Cup) while Mickey Bracken was declared as Man of the Match, described in the Longford Leader as “the 25 year old Rock of Gibraltar, the small human dynamo who roved all over his half of the pitch eliminating any promising Slashers movement, as well as prompting his forwards with slick passes”.
+Billy Morgan captained the side (and was the first captain to lift the new Seán Connolly Cup) while Mickey Bracken was declared as Man of the Match, described in the Longford Leader as “the 25 year old Rock of Gibraltar, the small human dynamo who roved all over his half of the pitch eliminating any promising Slashers movement, as well as prompting his forwards with slick passes”.
 The team that won on a scoreline of 2-10 to 1-6 was George Doherty, Jack Toher, Sean McGoey, Liam Quinn, John Hagan, John Bracken, Mickey Bracken, Billy Morgan, Vincent Duignan, Seamus Igoe, Tom McGoldrick, James McGoldrick, Joe Quinn, Davy Sheeran, Séamus McGuire, with subs Tom Brady, Brian O’Hara, Jimmy O’Hara, John Kiernan, Johnny Clarke, John Pat Mahon, Tom O’Leary, Tony Bracken, Eamon Quinn and Mickey Hehir.

-Victory again in the Leader Cup followed in 1961 (over Slashers) with some of the younger players like John Kiernan, Hughie Clarke, Pat Devaney, Tommy Browne and Brendan Igoe among the medallists.
+Another Leader Cup title followed in 1961 (beating Longford Slashers) with some of the younger players like John Kiernan, Hughie Clarke, Pat Devaney, Tommy Browne and Brendan Igoe among the medalists.
 They could well have defended their league crown in 62, but amid controversy and confusion over the scoreline in the final, the result went the way of Slashers.
-Thereafter however, Killoe’s fortunes declined with retirements and emigration and they would eventually surrender their senior status in 1965.
-While Longford’s fortunes were on the rise with a National League title in 1966 and a Leinster crown in 68, Killoe struggled at times to remain in existence against a positive backdrop for followers of the county team.
+Thereafter however, Killoe’s fortunes declined with retirements and mass emigration hitting the club hard, leading to an eventual surrender of senior status in 1965, with the club regraded to the renewed Intermediate grade from 1966.
+While Longford’s fortunes were on the rise with a National League title in 1966 and a Leinster Championship in 1968, Killoe struggled in competition and it took the dedication of a few to keep the club afloat in those lean years.
+Billy Morgan who had captained Killoe to the 1960 Senior Championship success, was a member of the Feis Cup winning Longford team in 1965 and had previously played on the 1953 Longford team that won the Leinster Junior Football Championship.
+Morgan was also a selector for Mick Higgins in 1966-1967 when Longford won the National Football League.

 1970’s: Revival & Growth